MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/azure-monitor-agent-extension-versions.md

 This article describes the version details for the Azure Monitor Agent virtual machine extension.
 This extension deploys the agent on virtual machines, scale sets, and Arc-enabled servers (on-premises servers with Azure Arc agent installed).

+We strongly recommended that you always update to the latest version, or opt in to the [Automatic Extension Update](/azure/virtual-machines/automatic-extension-upgrade) feature.
+Automatic extension rollout follows standard Azure deployment practices to safely deploy the latest version of the agent.
+You should expect automatic updates to take weeks to rollout the latest version.

 > [!Warning]
 > The product group only supports Azure Monitoring Agent versions within the last 1 year.
 Customers should update to an agent version within this period.

-We strongly recommended that you always update to the latest version, or opt in to the [Automatic Extension Update](/azure/virtual-machines/automatic-extension-upgrade) feature.

-Automatic extension rollout follows the Azure Safe Deployment Lifecycle which can take as long as 5 weeks after initial release to complete in all data centers.

 > [!CAUTION]
 > This article references CentOS, a Linux distribution that is End Of Life (EOL) status.
 Please consider your use and planning accordingly.
 For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).